Lokalized facilitates natural-sounding software translations on the JVM.

 Filenames must conform to the IETF BCP 47 language tag format.

-) localized strings file which handles two localizations:
+) localized strings file which includes a single localization:

 2. Create a Strings Instance

-// Your "native" fallback strings file, used in case no specific locale match is found.// ISO 639 alpha-2 or alpha-3 language codefinal String FALLBACK_LANGUAGE_CODE = "en";// Creates a Strings instance which loads localized strings files from the given directory.// Normally you'll only need a single shared instance to support your entire application,// even for multitenant/concurrent usage, e.g. a Servlet containerStrings strings = new DefaultStrings.Builder(FALLBACK_LANGUAGE_CODE,() -> LocalizedStringLoader.).;
+// Your "native" fallback strings file, used in case no specific locale match is found.final Locale FALLBACK_LOCALE = Locale.;// Creates a Strings instance which loads localized strings files from the given directory.// Normally you'll only need a single shared instance to support your entire application,// even for multitenant/concurrent usage, e.g. a Servlet containerStrings strings = Strings.// Looks in 'my-directory' for localized strings files.// Provides Lokalized with the appropriate locale to use for fetching translations..;

 3. Ask Strings Instance For Translations